Victor Musa

-Victor Osezele Musa Aigbomian (born 5 September 2006) is a footballer who plays as a forward for U18 Premier League club Manchester United.
+Victor Osezele Musa Aigbomian (born 5 September 2006) is a footballer who plays as a forward for club Manchester United.
 Born in Spain, he has represented both that nation and England at youth international level, and is also eligible for Nigeria.

 Life and career

 Musa was born in Tudela in Navarre, Spain.
 He is of Nigerian descent through his parents and has obtained a Nigerian passport.
 He moved with his mother to England in 2017, a year after his father moved there for work.
 He attended St Bede's and St Joseph's Catholic College in Bradford.
 He mainly operates as a forward.
 He can also operate as a left-winger.
 He is left-footed.
 He is known for his versatility.

 As a youth player, he spent time with Lourdes in Spain, then with Bradford City after moving to England.
 In 2017, he joined the youth academy of Manchester United.
 In 2023, he was described as "one of the strong men of United's U18s" while playing for the club.

 On 5 April 2025, Musa scored six first-half goals and claimed an assist in a 13–1 victory against Leeds United U18s in the U18 Premier League.